aiven/aiven-docs/docs/platform/howto/byoc/store-data.md

 :::note

+- Tiered storage enabled on non-BYOC services is owned by Aiven and as such doesn't allow to store cold data in your own cloud account.
 - Non-BYOC services with Aiven-owned tiered storage cannot be migrated to BYOC.
-- Tiered storage enabled on non-BYOC services doesn't allow to store cold data in your own cloud account.

 :::